TuanNguyen67/VastAI-SSH-Setup/README.md

 ## Install VSCode and extensions
 Install **Remote Development** extension.

-# Set up SSH for connecting to VastAI
+# Set up SSH for connecting to vast.ai
 ## 1. Checking for existing SSH keys
 Run this script in WSL terminal:
 ```bash